Back to Posts

 UK number plates explained

-Everything you need to know about car registration plates
+Everything you need to know about car registration plates in Britain

 A legal requirement in the UK, number plates are a way of identifying vehicles on the road.
 Have you ever wondered what the numbers and letters on a number plate actually mean?
 Or, are you unsure about the rules regarding private registration plates?